Aquamarine birthstone of March

 Both Rashi and 14th century Rabbi Behaye associated aquamarine to the Tribe of Asher, one of the 12 tribes of Israel.
 The link between the two is derived from aquamarine’s green shade, which resembled the color of olive oil, and which the tribe of Asher produced.

-Characteristics and Healing Attributes
+Characteristics and Healing Attributes of Aquamarine

 Many ancient cultures believed aquamarines symbolized hope and the promise of a better future, as well as heroism and eternal love.